NCERT Solution for Class 10 Mathematics Chapter 6 - Triangles

 Then, AC is the length of string.

-AC can be found by applying Pythagoras theorem in ABC
+AC can be found by applying Pythagoras theorem in

 AC2 = AB2 + BC2